pablopunk/AeroSpace/README.md

-## ⚠️ Why This Fork
+## ⚠️ THESE FEATURES ARE ONLY ON THIS FORK ⚠️

-This fork exist just to add BSP layouts to AeroSpace.
+This fork exists just to add BSP layouts to AeroSpace, but I added a few more features I was missing from the original app.
+Since the author doesn't want any features similar to these (which is fair) I won't be making PRs for now.

 > <img src="https://cdn-icons-png.flaticon.com/512/9205/9205302.png" width="13" /> You can download a release from the [releases page](https://github.com/pablopunk/AeroSpace/releases).
 > or just use homebrew: `brew install pablopunk/brew/aerospace`